Back to the Electronic Home Keyboards page

 the three large purple pads in front of the keyboard, and are therefore

-very easy to hit at the right moment during a live performance.
+very easy to hit at the right moment while playing.
 The

 three fill-ins can also be used as Intros, but when used like this they